ksu-cs-textbooks/cc210/content/13-inheritance/05-overriding-abstraction.md

 However, any class that inherits from that class has the option to _implement_ the abstract methods by overriding and providing code for those methods.
 By doing so, the child class is no longer abstract and can be instantiated.
 However, if it does not do so, then the child class will also be abstract.

 In our UML diagram above, the `do_work()` method  and the class **Person** are abstract.
-Because at least on method is abstract, the class **must** also be abstract.
+Because at least one method is abstract, the class **must** also be abstract.
 We know this since their names are printed in an italic font.
 In the two child classes, both **Student** and **Teacher** have included an entry for the `do_work()` method.
 Since neither of those classes contains any italicized items, we know that they are not abstract.

 That covers most of the major concepts when working with inheritance and polymorphism in our programs.
 Before we learn how to write code using these ideas in our language of choice, we'll take a minute to review the important terminology we've learned so far in this chapter.